New Jersey DWI Attorneys

 If you've been arrested for a New Jersey DWI it's important that you hire an experienced attorney who understands DWI law and will aggressively fight for your rights.
 The lawyers of Levow DWI Law are a group of three DWI trial attorneys dedicated to DWI / DUI defense.
-By limiting our practice to DWI, we know the nuances of the practice and the case law, the judges and the prosecutors, and most importantly we know how to deal with all of the circumstances that arise with a DWI arrest in New Jersey.
+We know the nuances of the practice and the case law, the judges and the prosecutors, and most importantly we know how to deal with all of the circumstances that arise with a DWI arrest in New Jersey.
 Our practice area is the entire state of New Jersey.
 North and south, east and west, we are known by the judges and prosecutors in all 21 New Jersey counties and 566 localities as aggressive DWI attorneys who leave no stone unturned when defending our clients.

 We are trained and qualified in field sobriety testing by the same government organization that trains the police, the National Highway Traffic Safety Administration.
 We are going to know if something was done improperly with your field sobriety testing.
 That may be one way to weaken the state's case against you.
 All of our lawyers are certified in the operation and maintenance of the breath testing machine currently used in New Jersey, the Draeger Alcotest® 7110.
 We have advanced training in breath and blood testing, and will thoroughly evaluate your case to determine your best defense.
 Clients don't hire us to hold their hands and plead them guilty - clients hire us to aggressively fight the charges against them and to give them the best possible advice on how to proceed in their situation.
 There are many challenges that can be made to a NJ DWI charge.
 Please call us today for a free case evaluation and to discuss your case.Field Sobriety Testing Qualifications